Shineii86/MoeStickerBot/README.md

-<h5 align="center">‎𐂐 Adapted from <a href="https://github.com/Star-39/Moe-Sticker-Bot">Star-39/Moe-Sticker-Bot</a></h5>
+<h5 align="center">‎𐂐 Adapted from <a href="https://github.com/Shineii86/MoeStickersBot">Shineii86/MoeStickersBot</a></h5>

 > [!IMPORTANT]
 > • **Use The Original Repository For Production**
 > • This Colab Notebook Is A **Personal Customization** Designed For Easy Testing And Short‑term Self‑hosting In Google Colab.
-> • For 24/7 Deployments, Contributions, Or Full Feature Support (Including WebApp), Please Refer To The [Original Moe-Sticker-Bot Repository](https://github.com/Star-39/Moe-Sticker-Bot).
+> • For 24/7 Deployments, Contributions, Or Full Feature Support (Including WebApp), Please Refer To The [Original MoeStickersBot Repository](https://github.com/Shineii86/MoeStickersBot).

 <div align="center">